 What you eat affects more than just your weight.
 It impacts everything from your blood sugar levels to your cholesterol, and can either help boost or weaken your immune system.
 The same is true for your four-legged friend.
 As challenging as it is for humans to eat healthy, you can imagine how difficult it is for your pet.

 Proper dog nutrition is vital to your active pup’s physical and mental health.
 Your dog relies on you to provide him with the right dog food for his nutritional needs, which is only possible if you know what those needs are.

 Active dogs require diets rich in protein to help build muscle and support energy levels.
 “Lean protein in a diet helps a dog to build lean muscle and have a healthy coat quality,” says veterinarian Dr. Stephanie Liff of Pure Paws Veterinary Clinic in Brooklyn, New York.
 A high-protein diet for dogs can promote muscle strength and offers calories that can sustain the needs of active pets over longer periods of time.
 When dogs are active, they experience protein turnover.
 The body builds up and breaks down muscle protein during and after exercise, so dogs rely on dietary protein to meet their metabolic needs.
 Active dogs that do not receive adequate dietary protein can become fatigued and suffer from muscle loss.

 In the past, it was common for dried dog food brands to rely on manufactured recipes that were high in carbohydrates and low in protein.
-Protein could be added by combining dry foods with wet or canned dog food.
+Protein could be added by combining dry dog food with soft dog food.
 Today, many dog food brands have beefed up recipes with higher percentages of meat.
 Just like humans, dogs require different protein levels based on their age and activity level.
 Active dogs can require 25% or higher protein from food, while veterinarians suggest high-protein dog food with about 28% protein for puppies.